SMaloney2017/Temple-OSRS-Plugin/README.md

 ### Bugs to fix/ Concerns

-> 1. ⚠️~~Thread is locked up while fetching player data.~~
->    * **FIXED:** Created new thread to handle data fetching/ panel rebuilding
-> 2. 🐛 Searching for players who have recently changed names and have yet to update their TempleOSRS profile return nothing.
+> 1. 🐛 Searching for players without datapoints or those who have recently changed names and have yet to update their TempleOSRS profile return nothing.
-> 3. 🐛 Players without data-points on temple return nothing.
 >    * **POTENTIAL FIX:** Send request to update player before fetching user.
-> 4. 📓 Fetching clans with larger member-counts causes a short delay while changing tabs.
->    * **COMPROMISE:** ~~Add togglable display of clan-members.~~